Bionic (software): Components

 Some 64-bit devices, like the Nexus 9, are effectively low-memory devices because of the extra space requirements of 64-bit pointers and hosting of two zygotes.
 (Zygote is an Android system service that is the parent of all Android application processes.)

 The libm source is largely FreeBSD's, but with optimized assembler contributed by the various SoC vendors.

 The dynamic linker (and libdl) were written from scratch.

-Bionic doesn't include libthread_db (used by gdbserver), but the NDK does.
-The Android platform includes a statically linked gdbserver, so that developers can use the latest gdb even on old devices.
+Bionic doesn't include libthread_db (used by gdbserver), but the NDK did.
+The Android platform included a statically linked gdbserver, so that developers can use the latest gdb even on old devices.
+Since Android dropped gdb support and switched to lldb, this is no longer relevant.

 There is no separate libpthread, libresolv, or librt on Android – the functionality is all in libc.
-For libpthread, there's no attempt to optimize for the single-threaded case because apps are in a multi-threaded environment even before the first instruction of third-party code is ever run.
+For libpthread, there is no attempt to optimize for the single-threaded case because apps are in a multi-threaded environment even before the first instruction of third-party code is ever run.

 The Android platform uses libc++ for the C++ standard library (releases up to and including Lollipop used stlport).
 The NDK historically offered stlport and GNU libstdc++, but those were removed as of NDK r18.
 Note that if any native code in an Android app uses C++, all the C++ must use the same STL.
 The STL is not provided by the Android OS, and must be bundled with each app.

 Differences from POSIX

-Although Bionic aims to implement all of C11 and POSIX, there are still (as of Oreo) about 70 POSIX functions missing from libc.
+Although Bionic aims to implement all of C11 and POSIX, there are still (as of Android 15) about 11 POSIX functions missing from libc.
 There are also POSIX functions such as the endpwent/getpwent/setpwent family that are inapplicable to Android because it lacks a passwd database.
 As of Oreo, libm is complete.

 Some functions deliberately do not conform to the POSIX or C standards for security reasons, such as printf which does not support the %n format string.

 Many of the most-used GNU extensions are implemented in Bionic, as are various BSD extensions.